Amélie: Production

 In his DVD commentary, Jeunet explains that he originally wrote the role of Amélie for the English actress Emily Watson.
 In that first draft, Amélie's father was an Englishman living in London.
 However, Watson's French was not strong, and when she became unavailable to shoot the film, owing to a conflict with the filming of Gosford Park (2001), Jeunet rewrote the screenplay for a French actress.
 Audrey Tautou was the first actress he auditioned having seen her on the poster for the 1999 film Venus Beauty Institute.

-Filming took place from March 2 to July 7, 2000 mainly in Paris.
+Filming took place mainly in Paris.
 The Café des 2 Moulins (15 Rue Lepic, Montmartre, Paris) where Amélie works is a real place.
+Principal photography took place from 2 March 2000 to 7 July 2000.

-The filmmakers made use of computer-generated imagery (including computer animation), and a digital intermediate.
+The filmmakers made use of computer-generated imagery (including computer animation) and a digital intermediate.
 The studio scenes were filmed in the MMC Studios Coloneum in Cologne (Germany).
 The film shares many of the themes in its plot with the second half of the 1994 film Chungking Express.

 Release

 The film was released in France, Belgium, and French-speaking western Switzerland in April 2001, with subsequent screenings at various film festivals followed by releases around the world.
 It received limited releases in North America, the United Kingdom, and Australasia later in 2001.

 Cannes Film Festival selector Gilles Jacob described Amélie as "uninteresting", and therefore it was not screened at the festival, although the version he viewed was an early cut without music.
 The absence of Amélie at the festival caused something of a controversy because of the warm welcome by the French media and audience in contrast with the reaction of the selector.
-David Martin-Jones, in an article in Senses of Cinema, stated that the film "[wears] its national [French] identity on its sleeve" and that this attracted both audiences of mainstream movies and those of arthouse ones.
+David Martin-Jones, in an article in Senses of Cinema, stated that the film "[wears] its national [French] identity on its sleeve" and that this attracted both audiences of mainstream films and those of arthouse ones.